Security and Privacy

 To get recommendations and advice on how to secure your Microsoft account and get help signing in you will find help here: Get help with your Microsoft account.

 Responsible disclosure: if you discover a vulnerability within Enify, please don’t share it publicly.
-Instead, contact our security team on email@example.com immediately.
-We review all security concerns brought to our attention and take a proactive approach to these and other emerging security issues.
+Instead, contact our security team at email@example.com immediately.
+We review all security concerns brought to our attention and proactively approach these and other emerging security issues.

 More information on security and privacy

 We recommend that you take a look at our help center.
-Here you will find updated security information, legal information and contract information.
+You will find updated security, legal, and contract information here.

 What data is stored in Enify?

 Enify does not store data - only links (e.g., URL or file paths) to the information you want to use.